 During fermentation, skins and wine soak together until, with the winemaker’s blessing, it is pressed.
-(The remaining skins are dried and milled into Bioflavia — a healthful powder to be used in preparing food).
 After 12 months of barrel aging, each wine lot is tasted and assessed for its potential as a varietal or blended wine.

 Making Whites and Rosé